Shayokh144/iOSEssentials/iOSLearnings/UML.md

 ### UseCase Diagram

-UML Use Case diagrams are useful when you need to model the interactions between users (actors) and a system in terms of the system's behavior and functionality.
+UML UseCase diagrams are useful when you need to model the interactions between users (actors) and a system in terms of the system's behavior and functionality.
 They are particularly helpful in the following scenarios:

 #### When do we need UseCase Diagram
 - **Requirements Analysis:** Use Case diagrams are commonly used during the requirements analysis phase to identify and define the functional requirements of a system.
 They help in capturing the goals, tasks, and interactions of the system's users, providing a basis for understanding what the system needs to do.